-The percentages of the GPS-collared sample from the TH that were present at least once each month in the ASDP study area during 2004-2008 were similar to those from satellite-collared caribou.
-Only 6-15% of the total sample of GPS-collared TH caribou was in the study area in winter (January-April and November-December) (Table 4, Figure 9).
-The monthly percentages increased to 23-44% during May-August, declined to 15% in September, and reached a peak of 49% in October.
-The percentages of the GPS-collared sample from the CAH that were present in the study area at least once during each month in 2003-2006 and 2008 varied between 0 and 8% during the winter months of October-April (Table 4, Figure 9).
-The monthly percentage increased to 36% in May, peaked at 53% in June, and decreased to 12-29% in July-September.
+The percentages of the GPS-collared sample from the TH that were present at least once each month in the ASDP study area during 2004-2009 were similar to those of satellite-collared caribou.
+Only 4-12% of GPS-collared TH caribou were in the study area in winter (November-April) (Table 4, Figure 9).
+The monthly percentages increased to 16-39% during May-August, declined to 12% in September, and tied the peak of 39% in October.

+The percentages of the GPS-collared sample from the CAH that were present in the study area at least once during each month in 2003-2006 and 2008-2009 varied between 0 and 8% during the months of October-April (Table 4, Figure 9).
+The monthly percentage increased to 36% in May, peaked at 52% in June due to heavy use of the Colville East area during calving, and decreased to 12-29% in July-September.

-The detailed movement tracks of the seven TH and four CAH caribou outfitted with GPS collars in 2008, as well as the single TH caribou collared in 2007 that was not recaptured in 2008, were examined in relation to the ASDP study area from the end of June through December (Figures 10 and 11).
-The seasonal movement patterns of the TH caribou were generally similar to the movement patterns of the 12 TH caribou outfitted with GPS collars from July 2007 to June 2008 (Appendices K and L).
+The detailed movement tracks of the six TH and six CAH caribou outfitted with GPS collars purchased by CPAI for the ASDP study in 2009 were examined in relation to the ASDP study area from the end of June through December

+(Figures 10 and 11).
+The seasonal movement patterns of the TH caribou were generally similar to the movement patterns of the 19 other TH caribou outfitted with GPS collars from July 2007 to June 2009 (Appendices L-O).